This is the final entry in my ME/CFS “origin story.” Here are Part I, Part II, and Part III.

 Sunday morning, I felt no better, and was considerably more distressed by whatever was going on.
 We went to the emergency room.
 Chimp parked the car while I walked up to the building.
 “You look really sick,” a man remarked to me as I struggled up the sidewalk to the door.
 I felt really sick.

 In the ER, a doctor took my history.
-Because I was taking spironolactone, a potassium-sparing diuretic, they checked me for hyperkalemia (excess potassium).
+Because I was taking spironolactone, an anti-androgen drug (for acne) that is also a potassium-sparing diuretic, they checked me for hyperkalemia (excess potassium).
 My potassium level was fine, and the visit provided no real insight.
 The doctor who saw me thought I’d gotten a virus; he told me I’d feel better in a week or so.
 On my discharge slip, he wrote Consult your doctor if symptoms continue.

 They did.
 The first week of June, I was unable to go to work.
 I had a constant fever.
 The tingling sensation remained in my hands and progressed up my legs over a few days, then slowly abated over another week.
 I thought maybe I had Guillain-Barré syndrome.
 I couldn’t stand without leaning on something.
 My sleep was unrefreshing – I felt worse when I woke up than when I went to bed.
 I was having labored breathing and felt like I couldn’t get enough air.
 My resting heart rate, normally below 60, shot up to between 80 and 100.
 I had a constant feeling of tightness running from the lymph nodes under my jaw down to my collarbone.
-Before the end of May, I’d been running 20 miles a week, and now I was totally unable to exercise.
+Before the end of May, I’d been running 20 miles a week, and now I was totally unable to exercise – just looking at the treadmill told me to stay away from it.
 And my anxiety was much worse than usual – but that wouldn’t be hard to understand, would it?

 Because I had never been sick, I had no regular doctor, only a gynecologist.
 I went to see her first.
 When my symptoms proved not to be related to her specialty, she had nothing to offer me.
 I made an appointment with an internist recommended by my boss’ s wife.
 At the appointment, she, too, was of no help.
 She suggested a prescription for an antidepressant.
 “But I’m not depressed,” I said. “how is that supposed to help?”
-She had no answer.
+She didn’t really respond.

 October 2003.
 This was a pretty normal weight for me before I fell ill; I’m in the low 130s or so here.